Customer Service 14 min read

 The customer onboarding process refers to taking the customer through the initial steps and providing them with the necessary education, support, and user-friendly tutorials to ensure a smooth and successful transition, assimilating new clients, defining how products and services work, and ensuring a positive customer experience.

 Think of it like welcoming a new member to a club.
 You show them around, introduce them to the key features, and help them feel comfortable using everything available.
-In customer onboarding, you want new customers to get the most out of your product or service.

 What does a customer onboarding process look like?